scriptingislife/becksteadn.github.io/_posts/2018-05-13-Lab-NGINX-Reverse-Proxy.md

 }
 ```

 This configuration is very similar to a TCP stream.
 NGINX listens on port 8080 and forwards traffic to `web.lan.scriptingis.life`.
 There are two HTTP specific directives however. `server_name` gives NGINX the domain names a server block is responsible for.
 For example, this server only responds when the HTTP Host header is `proxy.lan.scriptingis.life`.
 The `location` section is like `server_name` but for the file path section in the URL.
 For example, all images can be located separate from HTML and CSS files.
 These fields also support regular expressions.

+### DNS Configuration

+If you're using subdomains to distinguish servers, a wildcard A record using `*` pointing to the proxy IP will make life easier.

 ## Conclusion